Drom & Inch GAA: History

-Drom & Inch GAA club finds its origins in 1887, when hurling was played by the separate teams of Drom, and Inch.
-The club is located in County Tipperary.
-In 2008, four members of the Tipperary team that won the National Hurling League and Munster Championship came from the parish.
+Drom & Inch GAA club has its origins in 1887, when hurling was played by the separate County Tipperary teams of Drom, and Inch.
+In addition to the club's main ground in Bouladuff, the club has a second pitch in Drom village.
+The facilities include four dressing rooms, a kitchen, male & female toilets, meeting room, hydrotherapy tank, scoreboard, dugouts, sandbank, ball-wall and roofed stand.

+Players from Drom & Inch have previously represented Tipperary in All Ireland competitions, including in 2008 when four members of the Tipperary team that won the National Hurling League and Munster Championship were from the parish.
 These were Séamus Butler, Séamus Callinan, Éamonn Buckley and James Woodlock.
-Drom & Inch has often had players on All Ireland winning Tipperary teams down throughout the years.

 Drom & Inch have won county titles in hurling at several grades, including at Senior level.

-The club's facilities include 4 large dressing rooms, a kitchen, male & female toilets, meeting room, hydrotherapy tank, scoreboard, dugouts, sandbank, ball-wall and roofed stand.

 In 2011, the club's hurling team was crowned Tipperary Senior Hurling Champions for the first time in their history.
-Adding to the senior win in 2011 was the U14 team which won county A titles in hurling and football, minor B hurlers winning county final and Junior B hurlers winning county final.
+Adding to the senior win in 2011, the minor B hurlers and Junior B hurlers both won county titles.